Harimadhav122/targeting-service/README.md

  ## Test

-    Ensure mongodb server is running because the cache service is dependent on mongodb and export env for mongodb connection uri and run the tests
+    Ensure mongodb server is running because the cache service is dependent on mongodb.
+    Export env for mongodb connection uri and run the tests

     ```shell
     export MONGODB_CONN_URI="mongodb://localhost:27017/"